raskell-io/raskell.io/content/articles/all-beginning-is-haskell.md

 Haskell's emphasis on immutability also contributes to code maintainability.
 Immutable data structures are less prone to bugs and can be easier to reason about than mutable ones.
 Immutable data structures also encourage a functional style of programming, which can lead to more concise and elegant code.

-Finally, Haskell's focus on easy refactoring makes it easier to maintain code over time.
-Refactoring is the process of modifying existing code to improve its structure or performance.
-In Haskell, refactoring is often as simple as modifying a function's implementation without changing its type signature.
-This can make it easier to update code to meet changing requirements, fix bugs, or improve performance.

-Overall, Haskell's focus on functional programming, immutability, and easy refactoring makes it an ideal choice for building maintainable code.
+Ultimately, Haskell's focus on functional programming, immutability, and easy refactoring makes it an ideal choice for building maintainable code.
 By reducing the potential for bugs and making it easier to modify code over time, Haskell can help developers create software that is robust and easy to maintain.

 ## References and further reading